jmagman/flutter-wiki/Issue-triage-reports.md

 ### Issue counts

-New Flutter issues triaged 231
+New Flutter issues triaged 231, closed 84 (36%)

-Closed 181 issues
+In total closed 181 issues during the week

 | Reason for closing  |  |
 | -- | -- |